 I say this because I remember looking at the lady in the harem outfit watching I Dream of Jeannie and thinking how pretty she was.
 I was five years old at the time and we watched I Dream of Jeannie on a small black-and-white television.
-It was no great loss; the first season of I Dream of Jeannie was shot in black and white; in fact, in researching this article I learned this morning that I Dream of Jeannie was the very last black and white network television program.
+It was no great loss; the first season of I Dream of Jeannie was actually shot in black and white.
+In fact, in researching this article I learned that I Dream of Jeannie was the very last black and white network television program.

 This weekend, Ms. Eden’s Jeannie character became a Facebook Privacy Issue.